Sacred and Profane

 Akkughnī — Origin Story

-On 13 August 2004, a mob of 200+ women armed with kitchen knives and chili powder stormed the Nagpur district court in India and stabbed Akku Yadav to death.
+On 13 August 2004, a mob of 200+ women stormed the Nagpur district court in India armed with kitchen knives and chili powder, and stabbed Akku Yadav to death.
 Akku was on trial for serial rape and gang violence, and had repeatedly been acquitted on previous charges.
 Every woman living in the locality claimed responsibility for the lynching, and the courts found no one guilty.
-"If they took law into their hands, it was because the law and law-enforcing agencies had not given them succour," stated one of the high court judges.
-Akkughnī, salacious and ruthless, is a divinity reclaiming violence as a reparative force.
+"If they took law into their hands, it was because the law had not given them succour," stated one of the high court judges.
+Akkughnī emerged from this history as a divinity reclaiming violence as a reparative force.

 02— Ashīqat Muneera(Muneera’s Beloved)